 A deputy is appointed by the Court of Protection in England or Wales to act on the claimant's behalf if they are incapable of managing their financial affairs or personal welfare.
-Deputies appointed to act on the claimant's behalf in relation to financial matters can act on all their dealings with the Department.
+Deputies appointed to act on the claimant's behalf in relation to financial matters can represent them in all their dealings with the Department.